 - How will you action what you see (strategies)?

-It is a good idea to check at the end of week 1 to make sure that students have been active in the site.
-After week 1, you could either check either randomly or regularly (eg weeks 2, 4, 6 / 3, 6, 9).
+It is a good idea to check at the end of week 1 to make sure that students are active in the site.
+After week 1, you could either check randomly or regularly (eg weeks 2, 4, 6 / 3, 6, 9).
 If students are not active by week 3, you are advised to contact them.
 What you find out might be worth recording in the weekly teaching notes for ongoing evaluation of the topic.

 ALL LOGS: Graphic display of a particular student's participation pattern

 This report displays a graph of the students' activity since the topic start date.
 The report records all 'touches' for a particular day.
 The actual items are listed below the graph.

 - Great for getting a quick visual indication of how often a student is visiting the FLO site, and how active they are overall (ie how many touches are recorded on the system)